MaximSchuermans/immo-eliza/README.md

 </details>

 ## **About The Project**

-This project is the first step towards creating a Machine Learning model to make price predictions on real estate sales in Belgium.
+This project is the first step towards creating a machine learning model to predict real estate prices in Belgium.

-The actual task is gathering the data that will be used to train and test ML prediction model.
-Here we use [immoweb](immoweb.be) to collect inforation of more than 10.00 properties and create a dataset about the Belgian real estate market.
+The initial task is to gather the data that will be used to train and test the machine learning model.
+We collect information from [Immoweb](immoweb.be) on over 10,000 properties to create a dataset about the Belgian real estate market.

 The dataset is stored as a `csv` with the following columns:
 * Locality